LCP-dropout: Compression-based Multiple Subword Segmentation for Neural Machine Translation: Introduction

-In this work, we propose LCP-dropout: a novel compression-based subword segmentation employing the probabilistic near-optimum compression algorithm, called locally-consistent parsing (LCP)~\cite{Cormode2007,Jez2016}, for improving the shortcomings of BPE.
+We propose LCP-dropout: a novel compression-based subword segmentation employing the stochastic compression algorithm, called locally-consistent parsing (LCP)~\cite{Cormode2007,Jez2016}, for improving the shortcomings of BPE.
 Here, we describe an outline of original LCP.
-Suppose we are given a string $T=t_1t_2\cdots t_n$ of length $n$ and a set of vocabularies, $V$, where $V$ is initially the set of all symbols appearing in $T$.
-LCP randomly assigns a label for each symbol in $V$ such that $L:V\to\{0,1\}$.
-Then, $L$ yields a label sequence $L(T)=L(t_1)\cdots L(t_n)$.
-When LCP finds a '10' in $L(T)$, it merges the corresponding bigram $t_it_{i+1}$ for $L(t_it_{i+1})=10$ and adds the new vocabulary $t_it_{i+1}$ to $V$.
-The above process is repeated until $|V|$ reaches the limit.
+Suppose we are given an input string and a set of vocabularies, where similarly to BPE, the set of vocabularies is initially identical to the set of symbols appearing in the string.
+LCP randomly assigns the binary label for each vocabulary.
+Then, we obtains a binary string corresponding to the input string where the bigram `10' works as a landmark.
+LCP merges any bigram in the input string corresponding to a landmark in the binary string, and adds the bigram to the set of vocabularies.
+The above process is repeated until the number of vocabularies reaches the limit.

-By this random assignment, if $t_i = t_j$, then $L(t_i)=L(t_j)$, and for a sufficiently small $k$, we can expect that $L[i,i+k]$ at any position $i$ contains `10' with a high probability.
-Therefore, since an occurrence of `10' plays the role of a landmark, LCP can merge bigrams without disagreement.
-Thus, LCP has been theoretically shown to be almost optimal compression~\cite{Jez2016}.
-It has also been applied to mainly information retrieval~\cite{Cormode2007,Takabatake2017,Ganczorz2018}.
+By this random assignment, it is expected that any sufficiently long substring contains a landmark.
+Furthermore, we note that two different landmarks never overlap each other.
+Therefore, LCP can merge bigrams appropriately, avoiding undesirable subword segmentation that occurs in BPE.
+Using this characteristics, LCP has been theoretically shown to achieve almost optimal compression~\cite{Jez2016}.
+The mechanism of LCP has also been applied to mainly information retrieval~\cite{Cormode2007,Takabatake2017,Ganczorz2018}.

-A notable feature of this probabilistic algorithm is that LCP assigns a new label to each vocabulary for each execution.
+A notable feature of the stochastic algorithm is that LCP assigns a new label to each vocabulary for each execution.
 Owing to this randomness, the LCP-based subword segmentation is expected to generate different subword sequences representing a same input; thus, it is more robust than BPE/BPE-dropout.
 Moreover, these multiple subword sequences can be considered as data augmentation for small training data in NMT.

 LCP-dropout consists of two strategies: landmark by random labeling for all vocabularies and dropout of merging bigrams depending on the rank in the frequency table.
 Our algorithm requires no segmentation training in addition to counting by BPE and labeling by LCP and uses standard BPE/LCP in test time; therefore is simple.
-With various language corpora consisting of small datasets, we show that LCP-dropout outperforms the baseline algorithms: BPE/BPE-dropout/SentencePiece.
+With various language corpora including small datasets, we show that LCP-dropout outperforms the baseline algorithms: BPE/BPE-dropout/SentencePiece.